 Here are some of the ways we can support you in your caring role.

-We offer emotional support and a chance to make friends with other young adult carers in a similar situation and discuss the things that effect you the most.
+We offer emotional support and a chance to make friends with other young adult carers in a similar situation who understand your circumstances.
+There is the opportunity to join online carer groups in which we discuss topics of importance chosen by you.
 The kind of things we talk about are:

 Making and maintaining relationships and friendships